no-garlic/lyrical/README.md

 3 - Move Next and Prev Buttons - try just under the page 3 - Set browser title to song name
 2 - Refactor using btn-generate for songId - get it from document.body instead
+1 - Bug: Handle duplicate song name from LLM quietly (and check against exclude words) 1 - Click Generate, and it shows that you need to save or undo, however it is already saved 1 - Bug: drag-drop word + undo does not undo changes
+1 - Disable Regenerate button if not saved.
+1 - Bug: textedit + save does not update right panel song lyrics 1 - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.

 ## Todo

+1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)

 Prompts:
  - Name (ok)
  - Word / Rhyme (ok)
  - Song ()
  - Replace Section ()
  - Replace Section - Partial ()

-Prompts:
-1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
-1 - Bug: textedit + save does not update right panel song lyrics 1 - Bug: drag-drop word + undo does not undo changes
-1 - Disable Regenerate button if not saved.
-1 - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.

-1 - Add filter to ignore specific words for song names (Victorious for example), set in user profile 1 - Bug: Handle duplicate song name from LLM quietly (and check against exclude words)

 1 - Prompts - follow up, summarizing, refining, etc
 1 - Follow Up Prompt
 1 - Summarize prompt bug with database locked